 Step 2: Place bullets into containers.

 Wearing gloves, I evenly divide the bullets into three parts (because I am using three bottles).
 Again, no, I do not count them.
 It is roughly 100 bullets in each bottle.
 Just a rough eyeball measurement works fine.
 I take one part and put them into one bottle.
 Each bottle can be roughly 75-85% full.

 Step 3: Add Danzac and secure lids.

-I use a flat screwdriver tip as my measuring device.
+Use a flat screwdriver tip as a measuring device.
 I place a tip fully into each bottle.
 Do not worry about using too much.
 One of the neat properties of Danzac is that it resists sticking to itself.
 Meaning, once you have a thin layer on something, that layer will not get any thicker.
 Any excess will just keep “floating” around.
 This excess can then be reused the next time you coat bullets.
 Experience will teach you how much to use.